Jet004/appoint-me/README.md

     - Refresh token if access token expired but refresh token unexpired
     - Implement middleware to check for logged in status and redirect to appropriate resource

- - Use Dialog for popup forms...
- - Chip/toast to confirm appointment booked

  - settings-menu
     - Add a heading and close button to drawer
     - think of a few more features to implement - account settings with password reset etc perhaps